All those EPPA classes (Strengthenings of the Herwig-Lascar theorem): Applications

 It is again straightforward to verify (and it was done in~\cite{Evans2}) that $\mathcal D_d^k$ is a free amalgamation class.
 Since it contains non-unary functions, the results of this paper cannot be applied directly to prove that $\mathcal D_d^k$ has irreducible structure faithful coherent EPPA.
-However, we can use the fact that all the non-unary functions go from root vertices to non-root vertices and still show the following theorem, which was conjectured to hold in~\cite[Conjecture~7.5]{Evans2}. \begin{theorem} $\mathcal D^k_d$ has irreducible structure faithful coherent EPPA for every $k\geq 1$. \end{theorem} The proof of this theorem is based on an observation that for sets consisting of root vertices only, subsets closed with respect to $L_d$ are precisely those closed with respect to $L_s$, and thus all the closures are unary, even in the presence of higher-arity functions.
-We will remove non-root vertices from the structures and represent them by additional relations (on which we define a permutation group using the main results of this paper), then we will use the main results of this paper once more and finally, we will reconstruct non-root vertices from the relations to obtain EPPA-witnesses in $\mathcal D^k_d$. \begin{proof}[Proof of Theorem~\ref{thm:DF}] Fix $\str A\in \mathcal D^k_d$ and denote by $\str A_0$ its $L_s$-reduct (thus $\str A_0\in \mathcal D^k_s$).
-Let $\str B_0\in \mathcal D^k_s$ be an irreducible structure faithful coherent EPPA-witness for $\str A_0$ given by Theorem~\ref{thm:D0EPPA}.
+However, we can use the fact that the non-unary functions go from root vertices to non-root vertices and show the following theorem, which was conjectured to hold in~\cite[Conjecture~7.5]{Evans2}. \begin{theorem} $\mathcal D^k_d$ has irreducible structure faithful coherent EPPA for every $k\geq 1$. \end{theorem} In the rest of this section, we will prove this theorem.
+The proof is based on the following observation: Let $S$ be a set consisting of root vertices only, let $S_1$ be the $L_s$-closure of $S$ (i.e. we ignore the $\func{}{n}$ functions) and let $S_2$ be the $L_d$-closure of $S$ (i.e. we also consider the $\func{}{n}$ functions).
+Then the root vertices in $S_1$ are precisely the root vertices in $S_2$.
+Consequently, if one is interested in root vertices only, all closures are unary, even in the presence of higher-arity functions.
+Thus, we can view structures from $\mathcal D^k_d$ as two-sorted structures (one sort being the roots and the other being the non-roots) in which all non-unary functions go from one sort to the other, which allows us to use a similar structure of arguments as in Section~\ref{sec:nonunary}.